The Family Recovery College

 Why the Family Recovery College is Important

-Family members and friends often take on the primary role of caring for or supporting their loved one.
+Family members and friends often take on the primary role of caring for or supporting their loved ones.
 Due to the secrecy, shame and stigma of supporting a loved one with an alcohol/drug problem, often there is little acknowledgement or support for those doing the supporting.
 Many people find themselves experiencing long-term mental health and physical health conditions, often related to the challenges and stress of their caring role.
-We hope that the Family Recovery College will help students to feel empowered to support both themselves and their loved one.
-The 2020 course has been adapted to respond to the evaluation we received from our students in 2019 and our course advisors.
+We hope that the Family Recovery College will help students feel empowered to support themselves and their loved ones.

 “Gave you food for thought and able to look at things differently”

 “I feel that I have benefitted from the recovery aspect and I am now more able to identify my priorities regarding self-care.” – Students on the 2019 course